bbalser/HIP/HIP-oracles-reward-epoch-realignment.md

 On a date to be specified, the reward epoch will be a 23 hour epoch from 01:00:00 UTC to 00:00:00 UTC.
 After this date, the rewards epoch will always be a 24 hour epoch that start at 00:00:00 UTC and ends at 00:00:00 UTC.

-The following table outlines the total reward pool for a 24 hour epoch and what the rewards would be for a 23 hour epoch.
+The following table outlines the total reward pool for a 24 hour epoch and what the rewards would be for a 23 hour epoch within the 2023-2024 portion of the emission curve.

 |   | 24 hour epoch | 23 hour epoch |
 | - | ------------- | ------------- |